cs1302uga/cs1302-ce20/README.md

    in the code you just copied over.

 1. **Compile and run your code without any errors or warnings.**

-   Also stage and commit your changes.
+1. Make sure your code passes the checkstyle audit then stage and commit your changes.

 1. Consider the following screenshot and associated containment heirarchy: